Optimization and Identification of Lattice Quantizers: Stochastic Gradient Descent

 The purpose of $\mu_t$ is that the speed of movement in the variable space should decrease gradually with time, which is why it is called an annealing (or cooling) scheme.
 A large step size is beneficial initially, allowing $\bB_t$ to move fast to the vicinity of a minimum and escape possible plateaus and shallow local minima, whereas a small step size is better near the end of the optimization process, in order to fine-tune $\bB_t$ towards the exact minimum.

+As usual in SGD optimization, there is no guarantee that the algorithm will converge to the global optimum, or even to a local minimum.
+It may with a nonzero probability terminate literally anywhere in the vast space of generator matrices $\bB$.
+The annealing scheme and other optimization parameters should be chosen to maximize the probability of a successful outcome, i.e., a lattice very near a local optimum.

 Lacking an analytic strategy to find the best annealing scheme for our purpose, we tested many options numerically.
 We focused on $n=8$, where, according to a 1998 conjecture \cite{agrell98}, there is a unique local optimum: the Gosset lattice $E_8$.
-We designed many thousands of $8$-dimensional lattices using the proposed stochastic gradient descent method and estimated how similar the obtained lattices were to $E_8$.
+We designed many thousands of $8$-dimensional lattices using the proposed SGD method and estimated how similar the obtained lattices were to $E_8$.
 However, comparing two lattices is not a trivial task, since any given lattice, including $E_8$, can be represented using infinitely many different generator matrices.
 Instead of comparing the generator matrices directly, we therefore numerically found the shortest nonzero lattice vectors in each of the obtained lattices.
 This was done using a modified version of the ``kissing number'' algorithm in \cite[Sec.~VI-B]{agrell02}.
-In the $E_8$ lattice, there are 240 shortest nonzero vectors, which have a squared norm of $2$ \cite[Ch.~4]{conway99splag} if the lattice is normalized to unit volume.
+In the $E_8$ lattice, there are 240 shortest nonzero vectors, which have a squared norm of $2$ if the lattice is normalized to unit volume, and it is the unique $8$-dimensional lattice with this property \cite[pp.~22, 120--123]{conway99splag}.
 Our accuracy metric is therefore the mean square error of the squared Euclidean norms of the 240 shortest vectors, given that their true values should all be $2$.
 This metric is independent of basis changes and orthogonal transformation ($\bU$ and $\bR$ in \eqref{e:equiv}).

 Three annealing schemes were tested, in which $\mu_t$ decreases linearly, quadratically, or exponentially with $t$.
 For each scheme, multiple step size parameters were tested.
 It turned out that the exponential decrease consistently showed better accuracy after a given number of iteration steps.
 We therefore apply an exponential annealing scheme in our proposed lattice construction algorithm, which is detailed in the next section.